axter-nixx/dsa-queue-simulator/README.md

 ### 1. Vehicle Generation & File Communication

-Random vehicle IDs (format: `AA0AA000`) generate alongside lane assignments (A/B/C/D) at 1-second intervals.
-Data persists to `vehicles.data` as `VEHICLEID:LANE`.
-A reader thread monitors this file every 2 seconds, extracting entries into respective lane queues.
+Random vehicle IDs will generate alongside lane assignments (A/B/C/D) at 1-second intervals.
+Data will persist to `vehicles.data` as `VEHICLEID:LANE`.
+A reader thread will monitor this file every 2 seconds, checking the entries of vehicles in the lane queue.

 > **Performance:** `O(1)` generation, `O(n)` parsing